paylanon/godot-typst/README.md

 Inspired by [GodoTeX](https://github.com/file-acomplaint/GodoTeX)

 ## INSTALLATION
-(1) Add this crate a dependency to your godot-rust project.
+(1) Add this crate as a dependency to your godot-rust project.

 **Cargo.toml:**